-Business leaders and marketing managers are often laser-focused on one goal – pushing a product.
+Business leadership and marketing managers are often laser-focused on one goal – pushing a product.
 While product marketing can be a useful and sometimes necessary method for driving sales, it’s not always the answer from a public relations perspective.

 If you’re an unknown brand, in the early stages of your business, or are in a highly saturated market, one of the best ways to stand out and drive visibility is to peel back the layers of your business and be real with people.
 Whether it’s providing advice, inspiring or educating others, or sharing an expert point of view, at its essence, thought leadership is about having something to say.